9 Job interview tips for success

 First impressions count

-- don’t wear strong perfume or cologne
+- not wearing strong perfume or cologne

 Listen carefully